 OHA/ODE Recommendation(s) Layered Health and Safety Measures Describe what mitigating measures the school will implement to reduce and respond to the spread of communicable disease and protect in-person instruction?
 Immunizations CDC, OHA, and ODE recommend COVID-19 vaccination for all eligible individuals.
 Please include whether your school will offer COVID-19 vaccine clinics or notices about where to access vaccines in your community.
 Shots are required by law for children in attendance at public and private schools, preschools, child care facilities, and Head Start programs in Oregon.
-Nearly every place that provides care for a child outside the home requires shots or a medical or nonmedical exemption to stay enrolled. • By Oct.
-1, 2023, the school will promote vaccination by providing information about vaccines to families encouraging evidence-based information, trust and confidence in vaccines.
+Nearly every place that provides care for a child outside the home requires shots or a medical or nonmedical exemption to stay enrolled.
+By Dec.
+1, 2024, the school will promote vaccination by providing information about vaccines to families encouraging evidence-based information, trust and confidence in vaccines.
 FRSD works in collaboration with our school-based health center and local public health who provide vaccinations.
 FRSD website has posted the most up-to-date vaccine/immunization clinic information in our community.
 Current up-to-date vaccination status is encouraged in the FRSD setting and required for school aged children.
 Face Coverings FRSD works in collaboration with local public health to implement the most up-to-date guidelines and requirements on face coverings in the school.
 For all individuals, the use of face coverings is welcomed and encouraged.
-Isolation FRSD has in place an Isolation plan recommended by local health authorities and ODE.
-Each School within the school district also has a dedicated health room for isolation of individuals with restrictable disease as defined in FRSD communicable disease plan. isolation By Aug.
-26, 2023, building administrators will identify designated isolation spaces for every school day and additional spaces in the event of a communicable disease outbreak.
+La data FRSD has in place an Isolation plan recommended by local health authorities and ODE.
+Each School within the school district also has a dedicated health room for isolation of individuals with restrictable disease as defined in FRSD communicable disease plan.
+Isolation By Aug.
+26, 2024, building administrators will identify designated isolation spaces for every school day and additional spaces in the event of a communicable disease outbreak.
 FRSD staff will monitor and watch for symptoms of illness and report any concerns to the front office.
 Symptom Screening In communication with families and regularly the school will include information to watch their student for symptoms of communicable disease, including COVID-19, influenza, respiratory syncytial virus (RSV), and gastrointestinal infections.
 If symptoms are present families are asked to keep their student home.
-By Aug.
-26, 2023, the district will proactively plan to grow substitute teacher capacity by identifying a list of part-time staff who may be able to temporarily fill-in and by utilizing ESSER funds to incentivize applicants.
-As a sadd of fire staff will be applied on the part of the part As needed, office staff will be provided with a one-page flier which includes symptoms for communicable disease and instructions to families if/when symptoms are present.
+As needed, office staff will be provided with a one-page flier which includes symptoms for communicable disease and instructions to families if/when symptoms are present.
+COVID-19 Diagnostic Testing COVID-19 ihealth tests are made available to any student or student's family upon request to the school or district.